 How do I choose a wedding theme?

-We’ve compiled a list of our favorite wedding themes, so whether you’re a book lover, an outdoor enthusiast, or an offbeat bride, we’ve got an idea for you.
-Keep reading to discover 70 jaw-dropping themes for every style of bride, or you can jump to our inspiration boards below:
+If you’re looking for wedding inspiration, you’ve come to the right place!
+We’ve compiled a list of our favorite wedding theme ideas, so whether you’re a book lover, an outdoor enthusiast, or an offbeat bride, we’ve got an idea for you.
+Keep reading to discover 70 jaw-dropping theme ideas for every style of bride.

 Modern Wedding Themes

 Modern wedding themes are heavily curated and inspired by design from the 1920s and beyond.
 To achieve a contemporary look, use sharp lines and geometric shapes on your wedding invitations and in your decor.
 You can also replace a traditional wedding venue with a sophisticated space such as a museum or gallery.